port-labs/port-docs/docs/faq/faq.md

 You can take a look at our secure, push-only architecture [here](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog).

-Security and privacy is top of mind at Port.
-We use industry standard encryption protocols, data is encrypted both at rest and in transit, with complete isolation between clients and data access logging and auditing.
-Port is SOC2 compliant, undergoes regular Pentests, product security and compliance review
+Security and privacy are a top priority at Port.
+We use industry-standard encryption protocols, data is encrypted both at rest and in transit, with complete isolation between clients and data access logging and auditing.
+Port is SOC2 compliant, and undergoes regular pentests, product security and compliance reviews.

 You may find the complete coverage of Port's security posture in our security [page](https://www.getport.io/security)